electronicdreamplant/electronicdreamplant.github.io/_france/2026-06-27-moving-logistics.md

 The more we talked about in-house camping, the more realistic it felt.
 In recent years we'd significantly upgraded our camping gear so that our beds are extremely comfortable.
 Add to that we had a ready-packed set of stuff for cooking.
 Given we'll have (albeit empty) properties at both ends with power, refrigeration, hot water etc we don't actually need a tent.
 We would needs beds, some chairs, a table and stuff to cook with

 "But", I insisted, "it all needs to fit in the car".
-So we tested it out!
+So we did a test run to make sure.

 ![car boot almost fully packed with camping gear](/img/camping-car.jpg)